 - A. The approval authority for financial assistance applications proposing to use PLSLWD funds shall be determined in accordance with Figure 2, PLSLWD Application Approval Decision Flow Chart, copied below - B. The District Board shall review and provide an action recommendation to the PLSLWD on applications for which it is determined they are the approval authority under A, above. - C. Amendments of greater than 10% of the original cost share amount shall be approved by the PLSLWD if the amendment causes the project to exceed \$100 of PLSLWD funds per pound of Phosphorus and/or to exceed \$7,500 in total PLSLWD cost share.
-Amendments of 10% or less than the original cost share amount may be approved by the District. - D. Innovative/Other practices shall be approved by the PLSLWD Board.
+Amendments of 10% or less than the original cost share amount may be approved by the District. - D.-The PLSLWD provides financial assistance for rain barrels and lake water irrigation systems.
+These programs are administered separately by PLSLWD staff. - E.D.Innovative/Other practices shall be approved by the PLSLWD Board.